Hey!

 Weapon Kits and Their Differences

 Suction Bomb is a very good subweapon.
-A lot of people fall into the trap of just sitting back and repeatedly throwing bombs forward the whole game but I don't think that's how this weapon should be playing.
+A lot of people fall into the trap of sitting back and repeatedly throwing bombs forward for long periods of time but there are not many points where this is the best thing to be doing.
 When you throw Suction Bomb, it should usually be with one of three goals in mind - either helping you paint far away from yourself so you can get access to your special quickly, very briefly holding a small, but important part of the map from your opponents, or clearing enemies from behind cover and forcing them into the open.
+Using Suction Bomb too often can make you a very easy target because of how much ink this weapon's shots take up.
+In addition, this weapon likes being able to hide a lot and throwing a Suction Bomb immediately gives your opponents a general idea of where you are.
+This is more reason for you to use Suction Bomb less often than other weapons.

 Splash Wall is an odd subweapon that takes a lot more time to get used to, but in my opinion fits the Decavitator even better than most bombs would.
 Once you pick one of the enemies off, there's a good chance at least one of the others will then know where you are.
 Splash Wall can be great here to keep yourself from immediately getting shot at afterwards.